 Well, let me tell you in no uncertain terms – Liberty Crawls in Waste absolutely rocks.
 Or grinds, I suppose.
 But still.
 Stheno’s debut album is unleashed fully on the world on September 20th via EveryDayHate, but you don’t have to wait that long to get a taste of the glorious blackened brutality that they have to offer…

-Today Wonderbox Metal is proud to premier the second track on their album – Hail Nothing.
+Today Wonderbox Metal is proud to premiere the second track on their album – Hail Nothing.
 The song is a blinder, all slithering malevolence and grim hatred.
 But don’t take my word for it; turn up the volume and blast it out at full volume.
 Once you’ve scraped your brains off the floor, read the interview below.
 Finally, make sure you order the album, because it’s a real killer.

 What are your influences?

 “Influences” is a very general matter…It’s something that comes from the inside of our brains.
 We don’t have a plan to sound or play like some bands that we believe they are idols or something.
 Of course there are bands like Napalm death, Hateplow, Terrorizer, Assuck, Marduk, Darkthrone, Motorhead, Discharge, Ratos de porao, Crass, Amebix, Phobia and many more that we grow up with so lets say they are always to our musical-lyrical path.

 What’s the driving motivation behind Stheno’s existence, would you say?